LED Epoxy Resin River Table

 First, I used a few of my general use chisels to remove the loose bark from each piece of sinker cypress.
 This cleans up the live edge for the LED table.

 Ultimately, I wanted to maintain the ‘live edge’ look of each piece, so I was careful during this process.

 The sinker cypress was relatively flat because it was planed by my hardwood dealer; however, it was still a bit rough.
 I ran each piece through my planer a few times.
 I removed 1/64″ on each pass.

 Next, I sanded each piece of sinker cypress with my orbital sander.
 I sanded the faces, sides, and smoothed out the live edge where I removed the bark.
 I started with 120 grit, 150 grit, and finally 220 grit.

 Quick Tip: For a very smooth finish, wipe down the wood with a damp cloth and sand again with your highest grit.
 As a result, the water lifts the grain a bit and helps remove the excess.

 The bottom of the melamine box needed 2 pieces of melamine because I didn’t have a piece wide enough.
-I glued the 2 pieces together using spray adhesive with activator.
-This will create a strong enough adhesion to hold together.
+So, I glued the 2 pieces together using spray adhesive with activator.
+Essentially, this will create a strong enough adhesion to hold together.

 Ultimately, the sides/ends of the melamine box would provide the necessary stability.